traplol/malang/README.md

 ### Flow control
 An if/else block may be used as a value if the last expression for both legs is not ```void```
 ```
-if true or false
+if one
   println("hello world")
+else if two or three
+  println("wat")
+else if four or five
+  println("woo!")
 else
-  println("wat")
+  println("hmm")

 x := if get_condition() "yes!" else "nope"